apache/pulsar-site/docs/txn-use.md

     :::

-2. Initialize transaction coordinator metadata
+2. Initialize transaction coordinator metadata.

     The transaction coordinator can leverage the advantages of partitioned topics (such as load balance).